 Characteristics of a Modular Home

 Remember the Sears mail-order kit homes?
 The catalog, debuting in 1908, offered all the materials and blueprints to build a house.
-Sears is estimated to have sold around 75,000 kit houses by the time the catalog was discontinued in 1940.
+Sears had sold an estimated 75,000 kit houses by the time the catalog was discontinued in 1942.

-They were prefabricated homes, meaning some or all of the home was built in a factory.
-The term applies to modular, panelized, and manufactured homes.
-(Kit homes are still sold, and appeal to DIYers who don’t need a general contractor to handle everything.)
+They were prefabricated homes, meaning that some part or all parts were built in a factory.
+The term still applies to modular, panelized, and manufactured homes.
+(Kit homes are still sold and appeal to DIYers who don’t need a general contractor to handle everything.

 Modular homes are born almost entirely in a factory.
-Boxlike modules — complete with walls, floor, ceiling, wiring, light fixtures, cabinets, and HVAC system — are trucked to the homesite, lifted by crane, and put together.
+Box-like modules — complete with walls, floor, ceiling, wiring, light fixtures, cabinets, and a heating, ventilation, and air-conditioning system — are trucked to the homesite, lifted by crane, and put together.

-Modular houses come in a huge variety of designs and styles, from accessory dwelling units, or ADUs, to three-bedroom homes with sleek, contemporary designs.
-Many companies offer a menu of layout options, or buyers may be able to customize the features.
+Modular houses come in a huge variety of designs and styles, from accessory dwelling units (ADUs) to three-bedroom homes with sleek, contemporary designs.
+Many companies offer a menu of layout options, and buyers may be able to customize features.

 Recommended: Guide to Buying, Selling, and Updating Your Home